 However the Tomcat was not only the carrier air wings’ most potent fighter but also a symbol of an era through its engagements with Libyan aircraft in the 1980s and flashing across the silver screen in the blockbuster motion picture Top Gun, which featured the F-14 crewed by Maverick and Goose buzzing the tower in one of the most memorable scenes of the movie.

-Something similar happened during John Chesire’s career, former F-14 Tomcat pilot.
+Something similar happened during John Chesire’s career, a former F-14 Tomcat pilot.

 As Chesire remembers on Quora, the event took place in the skies over Iowa.